Selling within the EU

-As a business registered in the EU, you have the right to export and import goods freely in the EU.
+As a business trading within the European Union, the European Economic Area (EEA) and Turkey, you have the right to export and import goods freely.
 This means that governments may not limit quantities of imports/exports nor restrict trade in any other way.

 The right to free trade also includes the right of free transit throughout the territory of the EU.
 Once a product - even one manufactured outside the EU - has entered the EU, it can be transported freely throughout the whole EU.